devert/vagrant-nodejs-app-starter/README.md

 ## Optional (But Pretty Great)

 #### Vagrant
 * Keep Vagrant VM's VirtualBox Guest Additions up to date with [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin.
+Install this on the host machine.

 		> vagrant gem install vagrant-vbguest

-* Setup a custom host name for Vagrant VM and host OS with [vagrant-hostmaster](https://github.com/mosaicxm/vagrant-hostmaster.git)
+* Setup a custom host name for Vagrant VM and host OS with [vagrant-hostmaster](https://github.com/mosaicxm/vagrant-hostmaster.git).
+Install this on the host machine.

 		> vagrant gem install vagrant-hostmaster